svalinn/DAGMC/doc/usersguide/codes/dag-tripoli4.rst

 There are three varieties of code-specific steps:

-1.  defining attributes of the geometry using groups in CUBIT
+1.  defining attributes of the geometry using groups in Cubit/Trelis
 2.  defining DAGMC runtime parameters using input file syntax
 3.  changes to the command-line